Instagram/IGListKit/.github/CONTRIBUTING.md

 Once your experiment is confirmed we will remove the option and wrapping check!

+## How we do major and minor releases

+Keep in mind:

+2x PRs merge into stable
+3x PRs merge into master

+Then we PR from stable to master so we can keep the history clean.

+## Testing

+Keep in mind that we want 99% test coverage at all times.
+If you're adding new stuff into IGListKit get it tested.

+When fixing bugs, remember to recreate the bug in a unit test, then try and fix the test.
+This sets us up and help us to never regress that issue again.

 ## Contributor License Agreement ("CLA")

 In order to accept your pull request, we need you to submit a CLA.
 You only need